Today I’m going to touch on the topic of Confusion. I am seeking to answer a couple of questions here from my own perspective.

-Just being confused alone doesn’t seem to be enough to cause me pain though.
-The pain of confusion really comes when pressure is applied.
+Just being confused alone doesn’t seem to be enough to cause me pain.
+The pain of confusion comes when pressure is applied.

 My Algebra class had deadlines that I needed to meet.
 In my mind I had expectations that I needed to meet.
 I wanted the best grades and I wanted them bad.
 In order to meet these expectations of mine and the teacher’s, the information had to be learned and learned well.
 Well enough that I could show that I learned it!
+And I came into the class with zero Algebraic ability.
 This created ample pressure!

 When I am in the pain part of confusion I can become ultra-sensitive, someone that even talks around me may get a dirty look!
 I may even be on the verge of telling these unsuspecting offenders some unnecessary pieces of my mind!

 I take it that I have a massive amount of electrical activity going on in my brain, and it hurts.
 The pain also starts talking, and it will likely not be very nice to myself or to others!

 Now this depth of confusion is thankfully not that often of an occurrence for me.
 But when there is pressure to meet a deadline that I don’t exactly know how to meet, it is likely that I will not be able to avoid getting painfully confused.

 To live the kind of life I want to live, I will not be able to avoid these feelings.
 So the best I can do is find some ways to help out the process so the confusion doesn’t need to get to such a drastic stage.
 Here are some methods I use to keep myself from having to experience painful confusion, while still challenging myself to grow!